yashkhatriVIT/Dyte_Task_Frontend/README.md

 ## About The Project

-This was Task given by Dyte as a hiring challenge in which we were asked to create an application using react which enbales a dynamic code editor to the user in which you can update your html, css and js and the changes which you are making would be reflected in a live window(hot reloading), apart from it you will also have a share feature using which you can share your code with anybody (achieved using pastebin API).
+This was task given by Dyte as a hiring challenge in which we were asked to create an application using react which enbales a dynamic code editor to the user in which you can update your html, css and js and the changes which you are making would be reflected in a live window(hot reloading), apart from it you will also have a share feature using which you can share your code with anybody (achieved using pastebin API).

+The “live view” section must display the rendered website that was created by the user.
+When a change is made to any of the index.html, index.css, or index.js files, the “live view” section should hot-reload, and display the new output.

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).